Yamuna reaches Taj Mahal raising concerns about damage to 17th-century monument

 The critical level, considered unsafe, is 152.4m.
 And since the commencement of the four-month monsoon season on 1 June, the state of Uttar Pradesh, where Agra is located, has experienced rainfall equivalent to 108 per cent of its usual amount.

-The swelling of the river has raised worries about potential harm to the 17th-century white marble monument, built by Mughal emperor Shah Jahan in memory of his queen Mumtaz Mahal.
+The swelling of the river driven by unusually heavy rains has raised worries about potential harm to the 17th-century white marble monument, built by Mughal emperor Shah Jahan in memory of his queen Mumtaz Mahal.

 “If it rains more, or the water stays this high for some days, we will need to assess the situation again,” Raj Kumar Patel, superintendent archaeologist with the Archaeological Survey of India (ASI), the government agency responsible for the conservation of historical monuments, told Reuters.